The video experts blog

 OBS Studio is free to use and can be modified or extended by anyone via an API, plugins, and scripts.

-To learn how to live stream using OBS Studio, check out our dedicated guide to streaming with OBS on Dacast.
+To learn how to use multiple cameras for live streaming using OBS Studio, check out our dedicated guide to streaming with OBS on Dacast.

 Equipment Requirements for Multicam Live Streaming